jsa-aerial/aerobio/doc/user-guide.md

    * `aggregate` : Invokes Tn-Seq global aggregation job.
 Typically used for post aggregation of standard Tn-Seq output for in-vivo analysis using bottleneck numbers.
 Takes a global (aka 'super') [aggregation CSV file](#aggregationsheetcsv) and the (EID)](#experiment-id)

+   * `JobName` : Run a general registered job with name *JobName*

+The split-output command goes like this:

+aerobio -u "user name" -e mixed-run-eid input-dir data-dir Where

+* "user name" is one of the account names in the msg configuration.
+So, for example, "Hye-Rim Hong".
+For you, I think "hrh" would work as well.

+* mixed-run-eid is the EID of the mixed run.
+Here, that is 250403_AV242502_multiSeq_HRH_Spn-Salmonella

+* input-dir This is the input directory.
+99+% of the time this is just going to be /ExpIn/mixed-run-eid.
+This looks a bit redundant, but it makes for some more flexibility and how bases2fastq works

+* data-dir This is the top level data directory for bases2fastq.
+So, again, 99+% of the time this will be /ExpIn/mixed-run-eid/Data.
+Similar 'redundant/flexibility' tradeoff.

+So, for example:

+aerobio split-output -u "Hye-Rim Hong" -e 250403_AV242502_multiSeq_HRH_Spn-Salmonella /ExpIn/250403_AV242502_multiSeq_HRH_Spn-Salmonella /ExpIn/250403_AV242502_multiSeq_HRH_Spn-Salmonella/Data

 ## Parameters